Esri/cedar/CONTRIBUTING.md

 1. `cd` into the `cedar` folder
 1. Install the dependencies with `npm install`
 1. Install additional dependencies with `bower install`
-1. run `grunt docs` from the command line.
+1. Run `grunt docs` from the command line.
 This will start the web server locally at [http://localhost:8001](http://localhost:8001) and start watching the source files and running linting and testing commands.
+1. Push your changes using `grunt docs:build` which pushes to your `origin/gh-pages`
-1. Make your changes and create a [pull request](https://help.github.com/articles/creating-a-pull-request)
+1. Create a [pull request](https://help.github.com/articles/creating-a-pull-request) to `esridc/cedar/gh-pages`

 ### Linting